Falazi/Lili/README.md

 ## How to use

-Just put it in a script tag inside the head and put a `defer` tag.
+Just put it in a script tag and put a `defer` tag.

 Use either the lili.js from this page or use the cdn https://cdn.jsdelivr.net/gh/Falazi/Lili@main/lili.min.js